6 Things you Need to Know about Sexting

 3. So what images are illegal?
 Any image that shows a child engaged in sexual activity, or that focuses on the genital region of a child is sexually explicit and illegal.
 It is less clear whether provocative content (e. g. a topless pic) is illegal.
 Images that suggest a child is available for sexual exploitation are illegal.
 Ultimately only a court could decide if a topless picture could be considered illegal.

 4. Creating or sharing explicit images of young people can result in harsh punishments.
 Penalties include jail time and a fine.
 Offenders are also automatically added to the sex offenders register for at least 2 ½ years and there are no exceptions!

-5. Revenge porn (when private images are shared to get revenge on someone) is illegal in England and Wales and in Ireland there have been recent amendments to legislation and the introduction of Coco’s Law which will criminalise the distribution of intimate images without consent.
+5. Revenge porn (when private images are shared to get revenge on someone) is illegal in following the introduction of Coco’s Law in February 2021 which has criminalised the distribution of intimate images without consent.
 Please familiarise yourself with the most up to date legislation here: